Goldyga/HELLO/README.md

-Hello my dear Guest, I created this welcome readme, in order to present something in the shape of a map after my repositories.
+   # Hello my dear Guest

+I created this welcome readme, in order to present something in the shape of a map after my repositories.
 I hope this will make it much easier to browse my Github.

    ### About name of repositories